Shivansh-Shah/Imdb_movie/README.md

 ## Features
 - ** Database management** :

+   The SQL database consists of 2 main tables: *Users* and *Movies*, along with a number of relationship tables which holds information related to our app.

--  Stores information related to movies and the application' users.
+   Stores information related to movies and the application' users.
 - ** Visualisation ** : Visualisation.py displays two graphs in a separate window ( side by side )

 ## Modules used: